will62794/scimitar/README.md

 # Scimitar

-*Scimitar* is a tool for verifying the safety of distributed protocols based on the inductive proof decomposition technique, a compositional approach for developing and inductive invarisnt in a way that aids automated synthesis and interpretability of the inductive proof.
+*Scimitar* is a tool for verifying the safety of distributed protocols based on the technique of *inductive proof decomposition*, a compositional approach for developing an inductive invariant in a way that aids automated synthesis and interpretability of the inductive proof.
 It was primarily developed for targeting safety verification of distributed protocols, but works for any TLA+ specifications accepted by TLC.
-Correctness of discovered invariants are formally verified using the [TLA+ proof system](https://tla.msr-inria.inria.fr/tlaps/content/Home.html) (TLAPS).
+Correctness of discovered invariants is formally verified using the [TLA+ proof system](https://tla.msr-inria.inria.fr/tlaps/content/Home.html) (TLAPS).

 ## Setup